nikhilsujith/Ciudad/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+## About The Project

+This is a project for the Web Data Management class at UTA with Dr. Elizabeth Diaz.

+##Tools Used
+- HTML 5
+- CSS3
+- Vanilla JS
+- Laravel
+- Currently hosted on Heroku at http://wdm-laravel.herokuapp.com/

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: